xiaoyoufung/the-complete-react-guide/22-Building-a-Multi-Page-SPA-with-React-Router/README.md

 `loader()`
 - Property that wants a function
 - This function will be execute by React-router when you're about to visit that route.
+- `useLoaderData()` Can only used in a component on the same level or lower level of your fetching data